cose-wg/draft-ietf-cose-hash-envelope/draft-steele-cose-hash-envelope.md

 ### Protected Header

-TBD 0 (typ), TBD 1 (payload has alg) and TBD 2 (payload content type) MUST be present in the protected header and MUST NOT be present in the unprotected header.
+TBD 0 (typ), TBD 1 (payload hash alg) and TBD 2 (content type of the preimage of the payload) MUST be present in the protected header and MUST NOT be present in the unprotected header.

+TBD 0 will be assinged by {{-COSE-TYP}}, it represents the content type of the code envelope, which includes the protected header and payload.

 ~~~~ cbor-diag
 {